quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer including the time in microseconds that the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received by this peer to when this ACK was sent.
-The value of the ACK Delay field is scaled by multiplying the encoded value by the 2 to the power of the value of the `ack_delay_exponent` transport parameter set by the sender of the ACK frame.
+The value of the ACK Delay field is scaled by multiplying the encoded value by 2 to the power of the value of the `ack_delay_exponent` transport parameter set by the sender of the ACK frame.
 The `ack_delay_exponent` defaults to 3, or a multiplier of 8 (see
   {{transport-parameter-definitions}}).
 Scaling in this fashion allows for a